nervosnetwork/docs.nervos.org/website/docs/dapp/issue-custom-token.md

 - Create a CKB transaction containing a xUDT Cell in the outputs
 - The data of the xUDT cell contains the amount number of the token
 - Query the custom token cell by passing the lock script hash of the token issuer
+- Transfer tokens to another account by replacing the lock script.

 ## Additional resources